Erratum: Coding map for a contractive Markov system: Abstract

 \section{Abstract}

 An error in the proof of Lemma 2 (ii) in [I. Werner, Math.
 Proc.
 Camb.
 Phil.
 Soc.
 140(2) 333-347 (2006)], which claims the absolute continuity of dynamically defined measures (DDM), is identified.
 This undermines the assertion of the positivity of a DDM which provides a construction for equilibrium states in [I. Werner, J. Math.
 Phys.
 52 122701 (2011)].
-To rectify that, a dynamical generalization $K^*(\Lambda|\phi_0)$ of the Kullback-Leibler divergence is introduced, which, in the case of its finiteness, allows to obtain a lower bound on the norm of the DDM through

-where $\hat\Phi$ is the normed $\Phi$ and $K(\Lambda|\hat\Phi)$ is the Kullback-Leibler divergence.
-It is shown that $K^*(\Lambda|\phi_0)$ is finite in the case when all maps of a contractive Markov system (CMS) are contractions, the probability functions are Dini-continuous and bounded away from zero and $\Lambda$ is an equilibrium state of the CMS such that $\Lambda\ll\phi_0$.
-The question whether the DDM is not zero also in the case of the contraction only on average remains open.
+An explicit lower bound for the DDM appearing there is computed in the case when all maps of a contractive Markov system (CMS) are contractions, the probability functions are Dini-continuous and bounded away from zero, and there exists an equilibrium state of the CMS which is absolutely continuous with respect to the initial measure.
+In the case of the contraction only on average, a generalized construction is shown to provide a positive set function, but it is unknown whether it gives a measure on the Borel $\sigma$-algebra, and if it did, the measure would coincide with the original DDM.

 {\it MSC 2010}: 28A12, 28A35, 28A80, 82B26, 82C99, 37H99, 37A50, 60J05.

 {\it Keywords}: Dynamically defined measures, Kullback-Leibler divergence, random systems with complete connections, learning models, $g$-functions, iterated function systems with place-dependent probabilities, contractive Markov systems, equilibrium states.